ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 removes them.
 This allows you to design threads as producer and consumer threads.

 Once the semaphore is initialized, tokens may be acquired and sent to the semaphore in a similar fashion to event flags.
 The
-\b osSemaphoreAcquire() call is used to block a thread until a semaphore token is available.
+\ref osSemaphoreAcquire() call is used to block a thread until a semaphore token is available.
 A timeout period may also be specified with 0xFFFF being an infinite wait.
 \code
 osStatus osSemaphoreAcquire(osSemaphoreId_t semaphore_id, uint32_t ticks);